 Additionally I am working towards an MA in ecological psychology and environmental humanities.
 I have worked hard to find the intersections of the things that support myself and my community.
 I love what I do and once I have completed my grad program, I will be ready for the responsibility and sovereignty of farming the land I can call home and build a reciprocal relationship with—one that extends to the larger community.
 I have a lot of love, energy, creativity, hard work and dedication to give to the land and its creatures and currently I am looking to find work and grow relationships in the Rogue Valley.

 Beginning in 2014, I worked on two different small-scale diversified organic produce farms for three years in rural western PA.
 For several years during and after, I helped with farmers' markets in Pittsburgh for one of the farms I had been growing produce on.
 After some time of farming (and selling) for other people, I came to realize my interest in working for myself and my knack for business.
 But I was living in the city and not ready to own land or settle down.
 So I began my back-and-front yard urban farmette for personal consumption and fermented foods as I apprenticed with Pittsburgh Permaculture.
 I soon thereafter began my work in ecological landscaping both independently and along with a collective of other women landscapers for a total of five years.

 Before ever traversing the paths of farming and landscaping, I had graduated from the University of Pittsburgh with degrees in Interdisciplinary Arts and Psychology.
-More and more, I am glad to find that the subjects of art, music, and the mind are very at home in the potato patch with the red-winged blackbird or the mason jar of "interdisciplinary" garden contents.
+More and more, I am smitten to find that the subjects of art, music, and the mind are very at home in the potato patch with the singing red-winged blackbird or the mason jar of "interdisciplinary" garden contents.

 To contact a land seeker, you must first create a land listing and have it approved by our staff.
 Thank you.